Qiskit/qiskit-ibm-runtime/DEPRECATION.md

 def deprecated_function():
    warnings.warn(
-      "The function qiskit.deprecated_function() is deprecated since " "Qiskit 0.44.0, and will be removed 3 months or more later. " "Instead, you should use qiskit.other_function().",
+      "The function qiskit.deprecated_function() is deprecated since " "qiskit-ibm-runtime 0.14.0, and will be removed 3 months or more later. " "Instead, you should use qiskit.other_function().",
       category=DeprecationWarning,
       stacklevel=2,